E♭ Major

 E♭ - Fifth finger (5)

-Some songs and pieces might require you to play E♭ major using different fingers.
+Some songs and pieces of music might require you to play E♭ major using different fingers.
 To see how the chord is built, watch our video above.

 What are the inversions of E♭ major?

-Beyond its root chord position, E♭ major has two inversions.
-Learn how to play the 1st and 2nd inversion of the chord below.
+Beyond its root position, the E♭ major chord has two inversions.
+Learn how to play the first and second inversions of the chord below.

-How to play the 1st inversion of E♭ major
+How to play the first inversion of E♭ major

-The 1st inversion of E♭ major places the G as its lowest note.
+The first inversion of E♭ major has G as its lowest note.
 To play the chord with your right hand, use the following fingers:

 E♭ - Fifth finger (5)